News Kazakhstan

 The first phase of REMIT covers Kyrgyzstan, Tajikistan and Uzbekistan, including a regional component, with other countries expected to join in subsequent phases.

-Petrenko said the build-out of cross-border energy infrastructure would substantially increase grid transmission capacity.
+Petrin said the build-out of cross-border energy infrastructure would substantially increase grid transmission capacity.
 "We expect to improve energy transfer capabilities by roughly three times," he said.

 A key outcome of the programme will be enabling large-scale renewable energy integration.
 "These are the conditions needed to bring around 9 GW of solar and wind generation into Central Asia's unified energy system," the World Bank representative said.

 He also highlighted the broader economic case for regional energy cooperation.
-"Expanded electricity trade alone could deliver at least $15 billion in economic benefit, with a further $4.5 billion per year from improved regional cooperation in the water sector," Petrenko said.
+"Expanded electricity trade alone could deliver at least $15 billion in economic benefit, with a further $4.5 billion per year from improved regional cooperation in the water sector," Petrin said.

 The programme also signals a shift in how the World Bank approaches project delivery.
 "We are moving away from standalone projects in individual countries toward multi-phase, longer-term, and more substantial programmes," he said.

-Among the key challenges, Petrenko pointed to weak regional coordination and a shortage of quality data.
+Among the key challenges, Petrin pointed to weak regional coordination and a shortage of quality data.
 "Coordination mechanisms at the regional level are fairly weak.
 There are serious problems with data availability — this prevents us from building the kind of analytics that decision-makers actually need," he said.

 Stronger regional institutions, he stressed, are essential to making progress.
 "None of this is possible without building capable and effective regional structures," the World Bank representative said.